Reuters – Turkish business dynasties accused of backing post modern coup 13.09.2013

-Reuters – Turkish business dynasties accused of backing post modern coup, Neither Dogan nor Koc had any immediate comment.
+Neither Dogan nor Koc had any immediate comment.

 The events of 1997 were dubbed the “post-modern coup” as the generals used pressure behind the scenes to force Prime Minister Necmettin Erbakan from power, in contrast to the direct intervention of three military coups in 1960, 1971 and 1980.

 The trial of more than 100 senior army officers over their alleged role in the overthrow goes to the heart of the tensions between Prime Minister Tayyip Erdogan‘s Islamist-rooted government and a secular elite, which includes some of its leading business figures as well as the army.